AndersenLab/dry-guide/docs/pipelines/docker.md

 [TOC]

 [Docker](https://www.docker.com) can help us to maintain our computational environments.
 Each of our Nextflow pipeline has a dedicated docker image in our lab.
-And all the docker files should be avalible at [dockerfile](https://github.com/AndersenLab/dockerfile).
+And all the docker files should be avalible at [dockerfile](https://github.com/AndersenLab/dockerfile) or in specific pipelines.

 ## Dockerfile